Futtawuh/EnderCNC/README.md

 ## X carriage plates:

 X plates are printed, front one is mounted to mgn9 rails and stiff enough, back x plate is not stiff enough and should be the first part you mill out of aluminum once its up and running and found your feeds/speeds.
-Or you could print out a 1:1 scale of the x_back_plate.dxf on a sheet of paper, glue it to a piece of aluminium and do it by hand/bandsaw/drillpress etc.
+Or you could print out a 1:1 scale of the x_back_plate.dxf on a sheet of paper, glue it to a piece of aluminium and do it by hand/bandsaw/drillpress etc. (See DXF folder for .dxf or .pdf)
 Dont have any aluminium? well thats why the x plate is 4mm, and so is your enders bed carriage!
-Just be sure to only use the correct holes during assembly.
+Just be sure to use the correct holes during assembly.
 ![image](https://github.com/user-attachments/assets/c4f19946-c595-4232-bdd7-9e3ad63d106a)